SamadritaR/KNEX-Experience-Overview/README.md

 ### 1. Universal Product Prioritization Framework

-I created a **universal framework in Excel** that could be reused across all KNEX products.
+I created an **universal framework in Excel** that could be reused across all KNEX products.
 The main goal was to make prioritization **objective, structured, and easy to communicate**.
 To achieve that, I combined multiple well-known models instead of relying on just one.
 Each model added its own perspective:

 - **ESVF (Effort, Strategic Value, Financial Impact, Feasibility):**
   - Helped us score features on a balanced scale.